 With these nutrients and the right diet, you can bounce back from adrenal exhaustion and begin living a vibrant, full, and fearless life!

-To prevent adrenal burnout and keep your adrenal glands healthy, I recommend adrenal gland extract daily combined with vitamin C, vitamin B6 in its active form (P-5-P), pantothenic acid, adrenal extract, l-tyrosine, licorice extract, rehmannia extract, pregnenolone, and DHEA.
+To prevent adrenal burnout and keep your adrenal glands healthy, I recommend adrenal gland extract daily combined with vitamin C, vitamin B6 in its active form (P-5-P), pantothenic acid, l-tyrosine, licorice root extract, rehmannia root extract, pregnenolone, and DHEA.

 *Percentage of people with adrenal insufficiency who exhibit this condition